 - “J.K Rowling has publicly criticized the Israeli government for its ‘brutal’ and ‘unjust’ treatment of the Palestinian people” [The Telegraph, link]

-What is the underlying fallacy in all these statements?
+THE TRUTH: What’s the underlying fallacy here?
 Brief answer HERE

 Demographics: Whilst acknowledging the suffering of many, the issue here is the term ‘Palestinian People’.
 By the early 20th century the land of Israel was a mix of many peoples representing some 50 languages [1911 Encyclopedia Britannica].
 The land was not a country and had no frontiers, only administrative boundaries [Prof. Bernard Lewis].
 This strong ethnic mix meant there was no distinctive Palestinian people, and the early Zionist pioneers saw the Arab population as small, apolitical, and without a nationalist element, link.